-Stephen Danz and Associates is one of the largest plaintiff-side law firms in California.
+Stephen Danz and Associates a plaintiff-side law firm in California representing employees in Oceanside who seek an employment attorney for legal representation.
 We are dedicated to representing employees in Oceanside and throughout California.
 Each of the employment lawyers on our team has the experience and knowledge to represent employees in both state and federal courts.
 We are highly aware of the difficulties in employment law cases and therefore leverage our resources and abilities to optimally bring forth cases.
 Further, our attorneys cover cities in Northern California and Southern California as the State’s courts are as specialized and diverse as states’ landscape.
 In Oceanside, California, our counselors are highly specialized in handling complex employment lawsuits where private individuals trust us to bring forth their cases in local, state and federal courts.
 Contact us today for a complimentary consultation via our online form or call our office.

 What Makes a Good Employment Case?